gomaaz/Exo-Components-Generator-Macro---Tom-Clancys-The-Division-2/README.md

 5. **Deleting** the character
 6. Repeating the process in a **continuous loop**

+One run takes ~3 minutes 25 seconds per run with 2 exos One hour approx 35 Exos

+There is a chance, that the stash is empty in several runs.
+This won't hurt the process.

 It’s primarily intended for players who already completed the game and want to automate exotic component farming on a secondary account.

 ---